excellalabs/docker-workshop-2/README.2.md

 ### EXERCISE: Deploy an app via a manifest file

-1. Create an nginx deployment & service via `Kubernetes manifest`:
+1. Create a  deployment & service via `Kubernetes manifest`:

     1. Take a look at the following manifest file.
-This is a manifest file describing an Nginx deployment and can be run via `apply`.
+This is a manifest file describing a deployment of a hello world API and can be run via `apply`.

         ```
         apiVersion: v1